leaningtech/labs/src/content/docs/cheerpj3/10-getting-started/03-JNLP.md

 This quickstart tutorial will take you step by step on how to run your JNLP app (also known as Java Web Start application) in the browser with CheerpJ.

+If you are interested in a ready-to-use tool for running Java Web Start applications, we recommend taking a look at our [CheerpJ JNLP Runner](/cheerpj-jnlp-runner) browser extension.

 You will need:

 - The application `.jnlp` file.